Kid Acero: Provenance and details of the Kid Acero line

-Most of the toys are exactly the same as in the American market.
-Only the text on the toy's boxes and the instruction's sheet was changed to Spanish language.
-Outside the box, there's no way to tell which figures are American and which ones are not, since both were produced in the same factories using the same molds, colors, materials and artwork for the packages.
-Even Mattel's serial numbers and copyrights were preserved in the molds.
-This figures were sold mostly across Latin America, but also along the United States South border.
-Many Big Jim vintage action figures located today in California or Texas may be Kid Acero figures.
+Most of the accessories available were exactly the same as in the American market, except that some clothing for the figures included the colors used by popular soccer national teams.
+Only the text on the toy boxes and of their instruction sheet were changed to Spanish language.
+There is no way to tell which action figure was sold in the North American market and which the South American, inasmuch as both were produced in the same factories using the same molds, colors, materials; even the artwork for the packages was the same.
+Mattel's serial numbers and copyrights remained on the figures; nominal Big Jim vintage action figures in California or Texas may be Kid Acero figures.

-The first Kid Acero was the basic Big Jim standard figure from 1974 which came with red shorts and a dumbbell.
-The initial series of Kid Acero was composed entirely of different versions of Kid Acero in sport, adventure, and jungle outfits, which belongs to the '72 and 73' Big Jim action figures.
+The first Kid Acero was the Big Jim standard figure from 1974 which came with red shorts and included a baseball, a dumbbell, a muscle test band, and a breakable karate board.
+Other outfits, accessories, and vehicles were sold separately.
+Later the same figure was repackaged in boxes which included one of the sport, adventure, and jungle outfits, along with their accessories, directly taken from the US '72 and '73 Big Jim line.